rizalyoga/dashboard-kit/README.md

 ## ⛏️ Built with

-- [Reacr JS](https://react.dev/) - React is a JavaScript library used to build component-based interactive user interfaces.
+- [React JS](https://react.dev/) - React is a JavaScript library used to build component-based interactive user interfaces.
 React is created by Facebook and is open-source, so anyone can use it for free.
 - [Node JS v20.4.0](https://nodejs.org/id) - Node.js is an open-source, cross-platform JavaScript runtime environment.
 - [Yarn](https://yarnpkg.com/) - Yarn is a package manager that doubles down as project manager.